puppetlabs/puppet-strings/README.md

 ### Types and Providers
 Strings will automatically extract the `@doc` provider docstring and any `desc` parameter/property docstrings.

 Sometimes however, Puppet types use metaprogramming to create parameters and methods automatically.
 In those cases Strings will not be able to document them automatically (Strings doesn't execute the code that would generate those parameters), so you will need to provide hints on how to document your code.
-To document a parameter which is automatically created you must use the special directive `@!puppet.type.param` which may take types, the parameter name, and a description.
+To document a parameter which is automatically created you must use the special directive `@!puppet.type.param` or `@!puppet.type.property` which may take types, the parameter or property name, and a description.

 ```ruby
 # @!puppet.type.param my_parameter This parameter needs to be explicitly